Barbora Mokošová: Early life

 Mokošová was born on 10 March 1997 in Bratislava.
 She began gymnastics when she was four years old because her mother is a gymnastics coach.

 Career

-Mokošová competed at the 2012 Austrian Team Open and placed tenth with the Slovakian team and twenty-fifth in the individual all-around.
+Mokošová competed at the 2012 Austrian Team Open and placed tenth with the Slovak team and twenty-fifth in the individual all-around.
 Her first major international competition was the 2012 Junior European Championships where she finished thirty-seventh in the all-around during the qualification round.

 2013

 Mokošová became age-eligible for senior competition in 2013.
 She made her senior debut at the Cottbus World Cup but did not qualify for any of the event finals.
 Then at the European Championships in Moscow, she finished thirty-eighth in the all-around during the qualification round.
 She then competed at the Ljubljana World Cup and once again did not qualify for the event finals.
 Then at the Gym Festival Trnava, she won the bronze medal in the all-around behind Oksana Chusovitina and Anna Pavlova.
 In the event finals, she won the gold medal on the uneven bars and the bronze medal on the floor exercise.
 She also placed fourth on vault and balance beam.
 At the Hungarian Grand Prix, she finished fifth in the floor exercise event final.
 She competed at the Osijek Challenge Cup but did not make any of the event finals.
 Her final competition of the season was the World Championships where she finished thirty-ninth in the all-around during the qualification round with a total score of 50.999.